 A third consideration relates back to the discussion of modal auxiliary constructions earlier in this section.
 There, it was argued that auxiliaries such as English would, followed by a verbal complement, can be seen as constructions because each individual modal auxiliary has a distinct profile of collocational preferences.
-The same argument can be applied to constructions that involve morphological marking, such as the English present progressive, which is a periphrastic construction that includes a form of the verb be and a lexical verb that takes the inflectional –ing suffix.
+The same argument can be applied to constructions that involve morphological marking, such as the English present progressive, which is a periphrastic construction that includes a form of the verb be and a lexical verb that takes the inflectional -ing suffix.
 Stefanowitsch and Gries (2003) use the method of collexeme analysis to investigate the associative ties between the present progressive and the lexical verbs that occur in the construction, finding that verbs such as talk, work, sit, and wait are highly overrepresented.
 Constructions such as the progressive thus constitute complex networks with numerous associations between a schematic pattern and lexical elements.

-Taken together, the presence of unpredictable constraints, non-compositional meanings and idiosyncratic collocational preferences motivate a view of inflectional and derivational morphology as cut from the same cloth as other constructions in the grammar of English.
+Taken together, the presence of unpredictable constraints, non-compositional meanings, and idiosyncratic collocational preferences motivates a view of inflectional and derivational morphology as cut from the same cloth as other constructions in the grammar of English.

-5 Construction Grammar and other approaches to grammar
+6.5 Construction Grammar and other approaches to grammar